 The Brewers Association reports that 85% of Americans now live within 10 miles of a brewery, with over 7000 breweries in existence across the country.
 The craft beer business will continue to grow this year and beyond.
 With this growth, distribution centers need a better way to handle beer kegs, which can be taxing on an operation in many ways.
 They are heavy and shaped awkwardly, making them liable to tip over.

-In January of this year, we upgraded the Keg-Flow to incorporate 6-inch high guards for the 24-inch tall by 9-inch and 11-inch diameter kegs, to give them more stability on the racks.
-UNEX developed common guard rails on the tracks to save over 40 percent of the material in a typical 8-foot wide bay, over guards on both sides.
-A high-end roller stop in the guard rail was added so that the keg does not tip over, plus this make it easier to pull the keg on a rolling surface.
+In January of this year, we upgraded Keg-Flow to incorporate 6-inch high guards for the 24-inch tall by 9-inch (sixth barrel) and 11-inch (slim quarter) diameter kegs, to give the kegs more stability on the racks.
+UNEX developed common guard rails on the tracks to save over 40 percent of the material in a typical 8-foot wide bay.
+A high end roller stop in the guard rail was added so the keg does not tip over, and the keg is easier to pull on a rolling surface.

-UNEX Keg-Flow consolidates floor space, reduces bending and improves stock rotation with first-in, first-out storage.
+UNEX Keg-Flow consolidates floor space, reduces bending, and improves stock rotation with first-in, first-out (FIFO) storage.
 When the first keg is pulled for distribution, the next one slides in right behind it.
-As each lane is labeled, mis-picks are reduced, along with travel time for pickers.
+Each lane is labeled, travel time and mis-picks for order pickers are reduced.
+Most importantly, where two or four kegs were stored on pallets, now users get 8 or 16 kegs in the same space allowing distributors to offer a greater number of beer variations in a small space.
 Using Keg-Flow, distributors have been able to increase their warehouse capacity while improving efficiency and productivity.

 Posted by: M Scelfo